brene/docs/content/reference/platform.md

 # Platform

-This pages gives an explanation of the concepts which the Graphcool platform is based on.
+The Graphcool platform relies on a few core concepts to form a coherent overall system.

 You don't have to read the sections in any particular order, so feel free to jump around.

-## Architecture
+## Dashboard

-* Endpoints
-* Database
+Most features of the platform are exposed to you while using the Dashboard, where you can
+* modify your Data Schema
+* modify Permissions for your data access
-* Auth
+* modify Actions
+* explore the available Queries and Mutations in the Playground

-## Data Model
+## Data Schema

 ### Model